faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 ## Trunk

 In networking, a "*trunk*" refers to a high-speed connection between network devices, typically switches, that carry traffic for multiple VLANs simultaneously.
 A VLAN Trunk is a point-to-point link that carries more than one VLAN traffic.
-Trunk allow for the transportation of data between switches while maintaining the separation and identification of individual VLANs.
+Trunks allow for the transportation of data between switches while maintaining the separation and identification of individual VLANs.
 Trunks are essential for extending VLANs across multiple switches and enabling efficient communication in large networks.
-Trunks use technique called "*VLAN tagging*" to differentiate frames belonging to different VLANs as they traverse the trunk link.
+Trunks use a technique called "*VLAN tagging*" to differentiate frames belonging to different VLANs as they traverse the trunk link.
 The most common standard for VLAN tagging on trunks is 802.1Q, defined by the IEEE (Institute of Electrical and Electronics Engineers).

 802.1Q adds a 32-bit VLAN tag to the Ethernet frame's header, enabling the identification of the VLAN to which the frame belongs.
 The VLAN tag includes a 12-bit VLAN ID (VLAN number), which allows for up to 4096 unique VLANs in a network.
 Frames that are sent to an access port (non-trunk port) are "*untagged*" because they are meant for devices **within a specific VLAN** and do not require a VLAN tag.
 Configuring IEEE 802.1Q trunk links :

-1) Force the link to be a trunk link (static port) :
+1) Force the interface port to become a static port, trunk port (trunk mode) :
 ```bash
 Switch(config)# int FastEthernet 0/1
 Switch(config-if)# switchport mode trunk